Achievable logoAchievable logo

 Premature ventricular contraction (PVC)

-Irregular heart rhythm in which ventricles contract prior to atrium which causes brief heart rate pause to allow for reset to normal contraction pattern
+Irregular heart rhythm in which the ventricles contract before the atrium, which causes a brief heart rate pause to allow for a reset to the normal contraction pattern.

 PT implications